 Academic style guides agree: honoring and using a person’s correct personal pronoun is a matter of respect, and it's good style.

-Exercise: Try this Gender Pronouns Worksheet from SeattleU Writing Center.
+Try this Gender Pronouns Worksheet from SeattleU Writing Center for practice using pronouns.

-A pronoun is a word that refers to a particular person, group, or thing.
+A pronoun is a word that refers to a person, group, or thing.

-Everyone has pronouns that are used when referring to them—and getting these pronouns right is not exclusively a transgender and/or non-binary issue.
+Everyone has pronouns and getting these pronouns right is not exclusively a transgender and/or non-binary issue.
 Historically, English offered only three personal pronouns: masculine (he), feminine (she), and the un-gendered “it."
 The lack of a widely-used gender neutral pronoun in English has long been criticized, since, in many instances, people default to using “he/him” when referring to a generic individual in the third person.
 Not only does the use of gendered he/she pronouns reinforce a socially constructed gender binary, it also contributes to the use of the masculine "he" as our default.

 Since the three personal pronouns, he/she/it, do not adequately express the variety of gender expressions that have been present throughout history, some people choose to go by pronouns that more accurately reflect their gender.
 Sometimes, this pronoun is a gender neutral pronoun such as "they."
 "They" is already commonly used as a singular pronoun when talking about someone with unknown pronouns.
 For example, we might say, "someone left their jacket on this chair" or "they just went outside."